nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Command executed: `delete 4`

-Expected Output in the PersonList: Person Card containing profile of `Person` with `ContactIndex 4` is removed.
+Expected Output in the Person List: Person Card containing profile of `Person` with `ContactIndex 4` is removed.

 #### **_Scenario 2_**